juliomrqz/statusfy/packages/docs/src/config/README.md

 ::: tip Important
 To make your site fully PWA-compliant, you will need to enable the [Web App Manifest](./#manifest).

-Also, only enable this if you are able to deploy your site with SSL since service worker can only be registered under HTTPs URLs.
+Also, only enable this if you are able to deploy your site with SSL since service worker can only be registered under HTTPS URLs.
 :::

 ## manifest